SubjectsSubjects(version: 964)

 Assignments:

 Warning: If N≥2 participants of the course will submit solutions that are identical or very similar, all these solutions will be considered as a single solution.
-The solution will be graded by B points according to its quality and all students who submitted it will obtain only the integer part of the value B/N points.
+The solution will be graded by B points according to its quality, and all students who submit it will obtain only the integer part of the value B/N points.

 Quizzes: